 So here’s what I suggest you consider: In advance, set the basic guidelines for the travel schedule, including a consistent, basic routine for each day.
 Schedule when you’ll get up and have breakfast, and roughly when you’ll leave to go to whatever activities.
 Try to have the activities planned out in advance, while leaving some room for error.

 The goal is not rigidity; the goal is predictability.
 Please note that!

 When your children know what will be happening next, there is a sense of security and reassurance that calms and organizes their thinking and their behavior.

 Then do your best to stick to your planned schedule.
-While you can leave some room for flexibility, make sure that it’s not an accommodation in response to a whining or complaining child.
-You can be open to input, and some flexibility, but make sure it does not flow from your intolerance of a whining or complaining child or a pattern or you wanting to save them from their moment of misery!
+While you can leave some room for flexibility, make sure that it’s not accommodation in response to a whining or complaining child.
+You can be open to input, and some flexibility, but make sure it does not flow from your intolerance of a whining or complaining child or a pattern or you want to save them from their moment of misery!